 This free annual event is a combination of symposia and open access to a wide variety of microscopes.
-During afternoon seminars, academic investigators present inspirational research employing emerging techniques, biological tools or instrumentation.
+The symposium topic rotates in order to highlight research employing emerging techniques, biological tools or instrumentation.
 The "micro-course" practical is linked to the symposia with a thematic technique or application.
 It is open to the entire research community and only requires your free registration.

 In order to eliminate the financial barriers and time commitments that often prevent individuals from taking extended microscopy courses, direct access to instruments and expertise are provided free of charge.
-Designed for the busy researcher, this is an excellent opportunity to determine whether particular techniques suit your future needs or to get needed advice from vendor representatives on any available microscope or application.
-This is also an unparalleled chance to try out microscopes from many vendors, which is especially convenient when contemplating a purchase or preparing a grant.
+Designed for the busy researcher, this is an excellent opportunity to determine whether particular techniques suit your future needs or to get needed advice from vendor representatives.

 Prepared samples will be present for you to use, but feel free to bring your own samples as well!
 You can bring fixed or living specimens, but these must be limited to BLS1 samples or fixed BSL2.
 Unfixed BLS2 samples are not permitted.
-Please note that some instruments, such as the EM, super resolution, and light sheet microscopes, require specialized sample preparations.
+Please note that some instruments, such as the EM and super resolution, require specialized sample preparations.
 See the FAQ page and the Equipment listing web pages for information on sample preparation.
 Some of the microscopes available for use are in other buildings on campus, so please allow time between demonstrations or hands-on trials if this is the case for the instruments you are interested in.